-The exchange we had with other participants was particularly interesting, as it clearly showed that each had its own sensitivity when it comes to Japanese calligraphy.
-Overall, a unique experience that is clearly worth the try, so why not try Japanese calligraphy on your next trip to Tokyo?
+The exchange we had with other participants was particularly interesting, as it clearly showed that everyone had their own sensitivity when it comes to Japanese calligraphy.
+Overall, a unique experience that is well worth a try, so why not try Japanese calligraphy on your next trip to Tokyo?

 Sumi-e workshop fee: 8,000 yen per person